Leigh Delamere services

-The eastbound service area is thought to be ten years older than the westbound one, which explains the noticeable differences between the design of the two sides, they appear to be about the same age.
+Despite the differences between the design of the two sides, they appear to be about the same age.
 When it opened, it was praised for its simple but striking building design; the antidote to the crowded and complicated services built so far.
 At 41 acres, when it opened it was considered massive - 10 years ago services had been only eight acres in total size.

 Thanks to the good design work of Taverna, in 1975 Leigh Delamere was the only service station to impress a panel of architects, who called it "extremely fine, large and spacious".
 A trial children's play area had been sanctioned by the Department for Transport, occupying a cut-off quadrant in the northern corner.